Sealing granite countertops may not be necessary!

 Should I seal my granite?

-Sealing Granite Countertops Properly
+Sealing Granite Countertops The Right Way

 Quality granite sealers or impregnators penetrate below the surface rather than sit on it like topical sealers.
 The sealing substance is delivered inside the stone by natural absorption.